Chevy Suburban Only Has 1st Gear

 Can you please tell me exactly what your transmission is doing in your truck?
 Does it not shift into second, third or forth gears?
 What else does it do?

-Reverse works fine.
-The vehicle moves forward just fine, but It will not shift out of 1st gear to the next one.
+Reverse gear works fine.
+The truck moves forward just fine, but It will not shift out of 1st gear to go up to any other gear.

-Answer: There are a few different possibilities of what could be wrong.
+There are a few different possibilities of what could be wrong.
 The service engine light is the first thing to look at to start diagnosis.
+There may be transmission codes stored.

 The check engine light may come on for many different reasons.
 The codes stored could be related to the engine emissions, ignition, or fuel systems.
 But it can also come on for transmission problems.